-In the Appendix \ref{section:3.5}, The slightly revised version of Theorem of singular hyperbolic equations has been introduced and pointed how to revise the proof due to the revision of the statement.
+In the Appendix \ref{section:3.5}, The slightly revised version of Theorem of singular hyperbolic equations has been introduced and we point out how to revise the proof due to the revisions of the statement.